Vegan Japanese

 Storage

-Seared bok choy is best served hot from the pan, but leftovers will keep in an airtight container in the fridge for 2 to 3 days.
-Reheat quickly in a hot pan to bring back the texture.
-You can also slice it up and toss it into fried rice, noodle soups, or a quick stir fry the next day.
-It is a vegetable that is easy to reuse.
+Seared pak choi is best served straight from the pan, but leftovers will keep in an airtight container in the fridge for 2 to 3 days.
+Reheat quickly in a hot pan to bring back some of the texture.

 FAQ

-Rinse it thoroughly under cold water, paying close attention to the base where grit collects.
-You can cook the whole head or slice the stems lengthwise.
-The stems stay crisp while the leaves wilt quickly, making bok choy perfect for stir fries, soups, or searing in a hot pan.
+Rinse pak choi thoroughly under cold water, paying close attention to the base of the stems where grit can collect.
+You can cook the heads whole or slice them lengthwise.
+The stems stay crisp while the leaves cook quickly, which makes pak choi ideal for stir-fries, soups, or searing in a hot pan.

-What's the difference between bok choy and pak choi?
+What's the difference between pak choi and bok choy?

-They are the same vegetable.
-Pak choi comes from Cantonese, while bok choy is more common in English-speaking countries like the US.
-You might also see it written as bok choi, pak choy, or pok choi.
-All of these names refer to the same leafy green with crunchy white stems and tender dark leaves.
-It's a versatile ingredient that can be served alongside lots of different meals.
-This recipe is one of our favorite bok choy recipes vegan eaters can enjoy again and again.
+There is no difference, they're the same vegetable.
+Pak choi comes from Cantonese, while bok choy is more commonly used in English-speaking countries like the US.
+You may also see spellings like pak choy or pok choi.
+All refer to the same leafy green with crunchy pale stems and tender dark leaves.

 What is pak choi good for?